|Category Name:||Human Resources|

 Information to be included in Campus Postings Regarding Domestic Violence and the Workplace:

 At a minimum, the following information shall be provided to current employees and new employees and included in posters posted in areas where employment information is ordinarily posted:

-Additionally, The College at Brockport shall integrate information on domestic violence and this domestic violence and the workplace policy into existing materials and literature, policies, protocols, and procedures, including the Public Employer Workplace Violence Prevention Programs1 as appropriate.
+Additionally, SUNY Brockport shall integrate information on domestic violence and this domestic violence and the workplace policy into existing materials and literature, policies, protocols, and procedures, including the Public Employer Workplace Violence Prevention Programs1 as appropriate.

 Links to Related Procedures and Information